Installation

 source install/bin/activate

-Your system prompt should change to read (photomap)
+Your system prompt should change to read (photomap) at this point.

 3. Install a CUDA enabled version of PyTorch (Optional: Windows only)